tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 * The key to executing this exercise in the classroom is to ensure that students thinking outside their sphere of knowledge as well as thinking deeply about each problem.

-* Set a time for 25 minutes and allow students to dicuss their options.
+* Set a time for 25 minutes and allow students to discuss their options.
 Remind them that they should be prepared to discuss these issues with the class.

 * As students work, you and your TAs should walk around the classroom and listen to student discussions.
 When appropriate, nudge them to think more critically.
 Many students may rely on their personal backgrounds, but this is a good time to think outside the box.
 For instance:

   * If students seem to have focused on only the financial aspects of the problem, prod them to think about the technical challenges.
 Or maybe they have taken an analytical approach; if so, ask about a machine learning/AI approach.
 You can also ask if they considered a cryptocurrency or blockchain solution, and so on.

   * If students seem to have a full list of financial and technical challenges, ask them about regulatory or security issues that they may face.
 Prompt them to also think about governance and cross-border issues that may come up with an international charity.

+---

 ### 13. Instructor Do: Review Alpacalypse Now (15 min)